--Under Trump's administration, a new Republican CFPB Director or Comptroller would alone change the FDIC composition to a 3-2 Republican majority.
+-In a Trump Administration, a new Republican CFPB Director or Comptroller would alone change the FDIC composition to a 3-2 Republican majority.

 -As Chair McWilliams (R) experienced under Biden, a majority of board members from the other party can change the FDIC's focus regardless of the party of the Chair.